zanata/zanata-ui/styleguide.md

 ```
 ##### Flex Grow

-To make an element grow, but not shrink, use the `.flex-grow` utility.
+To make an element grow, but not shrink, use the `.fxgrow` utility.
 Which set `flex: 1 0 auto`.

 ```example
 <div class="dfx">